How Does Surety Bond Underwriting Work?

 2. Lack of Industry Experience

-Contractors who are new to an industry may face challenges in convincing underwriters of their competence.
+Contractors new to an industry may face challenges convincing underwriters of their competence.
 Industry experience is a crucial factor in underwriting, as it demonstrates a contractor's familiarity with industry practices, regulations, and potential challenges.
 Contractors without a proven track record in a specific industry may need to provide additional evidence of their expertise, such as certifications, training, or partnerships with experienced professionals.

 3. Poor Track Record